Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 }
 ```
 This is a relatively sparse collection at present, it currently only stores the active advertiser.
-My view is that this collection would be used for an future site specific variables, perhaps themes or the site content itself.
+My view is that this collection would be used for any future site specific variables, perhaps themes or the site content itself.

 ##### Document Structure: **recipe / user_data**: